yetulaxman/ContainersHPC2023/_hands-on/local_image.md

 title: Tutorial2 -  Using local Docker images as HPC applications
 ---

-This tutorial explains how to build a singularity image on HPC systems from a local docker image.
+This tutorial explains how to build a singularity/Apptainer image on HPC systems from a local docker image.
 In reality, existing docker images may not be suitable for our purpose.
 In that case, we have to either modify an existing docker image or build a new one.
 Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.

 ###  Expected outcome of this tutorial:
 After this tutorial, you will learn to:
-- Save a docker image locally
+- Prepare and save a docker image locally
-- Launch a singularity container from a local docker image
+- Launch an Apptainer container from a local docker image

 ### Converting a local docker image to Apptainer

-1. Let's use [trimmomatic software](http://www.usadellab.org/cms/?page=trimmomatic) which is a flexible read trimming tool for Illumina NGS data as available in from [Quay Registry](https://quay.io).
+1. Let's use [trimmomatic software](http://www.usadellab.org/cms/?page=trimmomatic), which is a flexible read trimming tool for Illumina NGS data, as available in [Quay Registry](https://quay.io).
 Visit the webpage of Quay registry and search for the trimmomatic image (using keyword: trimmomatic) on the top right hand corner.
-You can find the trimmomaticimages from different repositories/accounts.
+You can find the trimmomatic images from different repositories/accounts.
 Pick the one under biocontainer repository (i.e., biocontainers/trimmomatic).
-And also search for different tags available for the image (hint: on the left side menu, click on *tags* icon).
-Once you managed to find a fully qualified URI (= docker://hostname/repository/imagename:tag) for docker image, use <a href="http://labs.play-with-docker.com/" target="_blank"> In PWD terminal</a>, run the following command to pull an image (here use tag:0.32--hdfd78af_4):
+And also search for different tags available for the image (hint: on the left side menu, click on *tags* icon) and pick one tag from the list.
+Once you managed to find a fully qualified URI (i.e., hostname/repository/imagename:tag) for docker image, use <a href="http://labs.play-with-docker.com/" target="_blank"> In PWD terminal</a>, run the following command to pull an image with your own tag (here example is with tag: 0.32--hdfd78af_4):

    ```bash
     docker pull quay.io/biocontainers/trimmomatic:0.32--hdfd78af_4